Andrey Makarov (politician)

-Andrey Mikhailovich Makarov (Андрей Михайлович Макаров; born 22 July 1954, Moscow, RSFSR, USSR) is a Soviet and Russian lawyer, Russian politician, deputy of the State Duma in 1993-1999 and from 2003 to the present, member of the faction United Russia, TV presenter.
+Andrey Mikhailovich Makarov (Андрей Михайлович Макаров; born 22 July 1954, Moscow, RSFSR, USSR) is a Soviet and Russian lawyer, Russian politician.
+Chairman of the State Duma Russia committee on Budget and Taxes from 21 December 2011 year.

+Deputy of the State Duma Russia in 1993-1999 and from 2003 to the present, member of the faction United Russia, TV presenter.
 One of the authors of the first part of the Taxation in Russia.

 Biography

 He was born on 22 July 1954, in Moscow.

 In 1976, he graduated from the law faculty of the Moscow State University of M.V.
 Lomonosov.
 He taught at the law faculty of Moscow State University of M.V.
 Lomonosov, after dismissal he worked at the All-Union Scientific Research Institute of the Ministry of Internal Affairs of the USSR, where he was tacitly considered as acting speechwriter of Yuri Churbanov.

 In 1979, he defended his PhD in Law.
 The thesis was on the use of scientific and technical means in criminal proceedings.
 He defended it at the Institute of the Ministry of Internal Affairs (1979).

 In 1983-1993, the lawyer at the Moscow City Bar Association.
-He defended Yu.
-M. Churbanov in the “cotton business”.
+He defended Yuri Churbanov in the Uzbek cotton scandal.
 He was the public prosecutor in the case of Smirnov-Ostashvili, one of the leaders of the "Memory" society.
 In 1992, the prosecutor at the meetings of the Constitutional Court of the Russian Federation, which considered the so-called “CPSU case”.

 In 1990, he was the Director of the Legal Department of the Cultural Initiative Foundation (Soros Foundation).
 In 1992 he headed the Cultural Initiative Foundation.

 In 1993, he was a member of the working group for drafting of the new Constitution of the Russian Federation.

+In November 2025, Makarov publicly declared the fictional Soviet-era cartoon creature Cheburashka to be Jewish.